-This page provides information, support and advice for LGBT+ students.
+Information, support and advice for LGBT+ students.

 You can also contact a welfare officer or committee member from the Students’ Union LGBT+ committee for advice and support on all related issues.

-We are committed to promoting and maintaining an inclusive working, learning and social environment where everyone is treated fairly and with respect.
+We're committed to promoting and maintaining an inclusive working, learning and social environment where everyone is treated fairly and with respect.

-Where you or someone else have experienced harassment or bullying, please report it to the Student Harassment and Bullying Support Network via the form below.
+If you or someone else have experienced harassment or bullying, please report it to the Student Harassment and Bullying Support Network via the form below.

 Please visit the page below for further information.